 The remainder of this paper is organized as follows.
 Section 2 introduces a simple language for applets and their environment, and formalizes the security policy that they must obey.
 Section 3 proves a security property based on the notion of lexical scoping, then extends it to take procedural abstraction into account.
 In section 4, we equip our language with a simple type system, which is used in section 5 to prove three type-based security properties, two relying on run-time checks and the other on a combination of run-time checks and type abstraction.
-After a brief parallel with object-oriented languages in section 6, related work is discussed in section 7, followed by concluding remarks in section 8.
+After a brief parallel with object-oriented languages in section 6, section 7 outlines the security architecture for applets in the MMM Web browser and discusses the relevance of our results to this practical example.
+Related work is discussed in section 8, followed by concluding remarks in section 9.